Amerax/pvp-tug-of-war-game/README.md

 For the stuff needed, all you need is a arduino, could be any version like r4 or r3, 2 buttons, wires and a oled screen!
 I also included a buzzer for sound affects!

+I wanted to orginally make a digital version of a childhood game I use to play and this was perfect for me because it wasn't to complicated and it was fun and I wanted for it to actually be something people would want to play with, with their friends.
+So I think this was fun.

 Libaries used:
 <Wire.h>
 <Adafruit_GFX.h>